 In our bodies, the somatosensory system is involved in everything from establishing a sense of presence, to emotional connection and wellbeing, to enabling us to explore and interact with objects, to providing 360° sensory feedback.
-At Ultraleap, we’re already seeing our technology used to achieve very different things in different applications.
+At Ultraleap, we see our technology used to achieve very different purposes in different applications.

 When added to user interfaces, haptics is all about reducing task completion time and improving accuracy.
-(Creating multisensory experiences that incorporate haptics is also increasingly recognised as central to natural interaction and the next generation of UX design.)
+Multisensory experiences that incorporate haptics are increasingly recognised as central to natural interaction and the next generation of UX design.

-The role of haptic feedback in VR, in contrast, is largely about increasing users’ sense of presence.
+The role of haptic feedback in VR and spatial computing is largely about increasing users’ sense of presence.
 This isn’t simply about making virtual bubbles feel like real bubbles popping on your hands.
 Haptic feedback allows storytellers to create experiences that we can’t have in the real world: to feel a dragon’s breath, touch a ghost, or cast a magic spell.